EnaSmoak/Blossom-Academy-Data-Engineering-Fall-2019/web-scraping-master/README.md

 # web-scrapping
-A python script for scraping real estate listings from MEQASA.COM and outputs a csv file
+This project aims to scrape real estate listings from MEQASA.COM and outputs as a csv file

 ## Configuration

-    BeautifulSoup
+* BeautifulSoup
+* lxml
-    numpy
+* numpy
-    pandas
+* pandas
-    requests
+* requests